ibm-cloud-docs/AnalyticsEngine/livy-api-serverless.md

 | `from` | The start index of the Spark batch jobs that are retrieved |	int |
 | `total` | The total number of batch jobs that are retireved | int |
 | `sessions`| The details for each batch job in a session | list |
-{: caption="Table 5.
-Response body for listing all submitted batch jobs" caption-side="top"}
+{: caption="Response body for listing all submitted batch jobs" caption-side="top"}

 For example: